Look-Ahead Removal for Top-Down Tree Transducers: Normal Forms

 Finally we generalize the normal form for dtops in~\cite{DBLP:journals/jcss/EngelfrietMS09} to total dtlas.
 For this normal form it is essential that dtlas need not be initialized, i.e., that arbitrary axioms are allowed.

 A dtla $M$ is \emph{earliest} if it is la-uniform and, for every state $q$ of $M$, the set

-is not a singleton.\footnote{This is equivalent with requiring that $\sqcap\{q_M(s)\mid s\in\dom(\sem{q}_M)\}=\bot$, cf. the definition of earliest in~\cite{DBLP:journals/jcss/EngelfrietMS09}.} In other words, $M$ is \emph{not} earliest if it has a state $q$ for which the roots of all output trees $q_M(s)$ have the same label; intuitively, the node with that label could be produced earlier in the computation of $M$.
+is not a singleton.
+This is equivalent with requiring that $\sqcap\{q_M(s)\mid s\in\dom(\sem{q}_M)\}=\bot$, cf. the definition of earliest in~\cite{DBLP:journals/jcss/EngelfrietMS09}.
+In other words, $M$ is \emph{not} earliest if it has a state $q$ for which the roots of all output trees $q_M(s)$ have the same label; intuitively, the node with that label could be produced earlier in the computation of $M$.

 A dtla $M$ is \emph{canonical} if it is earliest and $\sem{q}_M\neq\sem{q'}_M$ for all distinct states $q,q'$ of $M$.
 Since it is required that $M$ is la-uniform, the earliest and canonical properties are appropriately relativized with respect to each look-ahead state, see Lemma~\ref{lm:prop_la-uniform}(1).